vlcn-io/vlcn-orm/content/docs/why.md

 `Aphrodite` is really more than an ORM -- ORMs are just what it is most similar to.

 ORMs don't go far enough in their scope.
 Yes, they express your data and relationships between your data but they generally stop there.
-They could (and should) include any concern that can be expressed declaratively and is a property of the data.
+They could (and should) include any concern that is a property of the data and can be expressed declaratively.

 Concerns like:

-1. Invariants on the data (consistency rules)
+1. Invariants / consistency rules on the data
 2. Row level read & write permissions (e.g., postgres row level security)
 3. Relationship cardinality
-4. Allowed mutations
+4. Allowed mutations and shape of mutations (what values must be set at the same time, what values are computed, etc.)
 5. Conflict resolution strategy
 6. Semantic type(s)